Bioladies Network events

 If you are interested in attending an event, please click on the event title to go to the Eventbrite site where you can register and get tickets for the event.

-We had a Bioladies Catch up on 10 April in London and, in addition to the June event in York outlined below, will have another event in London on 10 October.
-Any help with venues or sponsors for future events would be greatly appreciated.
+We are planning another event in London on 10 October.
+Any suggestions for content or help with venues or sponsors for this or future events would be greatly appreciated.

 It was snowing and very cold on Monday 11 December, but a number of intrepid ladies braved the elements and attended the Network Event.
 They were rewarded with some excellent presentations and a chance to network in the sumptuous surroundings of the SCI Council room, kindly sponsored by the SCI, and refreshments sponsored by Dr John Williams of S’Investec.